-A passing score on a state licensing examination does not make an individual eligible for ARRT certification and registration.
-Individuals seeking ARRT certification and registration must have submitted an application directly to ARRT and must have met all other criteria for ARRT certification and registration.
+A passing score on a state licensing examination does not make a candidate eligible for ARRT certification and registration.
+Candidates seeking ARRT certification and registration must have submitted an application directly to ARRT and must have met all other criteria for ARRT certification and registration.
 Those seeking only state licensing must meet criteria established by the state.
-Test scores earned as a state candidate may not be used for ARRT certification and registration, however the attempt will count towards the three-attempt, three-year policy for a future exam as an ARRT certification and registration candidate.
+Test scores earned as a state candidate may not be used for ARRT certification and registration.